KatharineME/SocialMedia.how/process.text.md

 ## Schedule

-Use later.com / Buffer / Metricool to schedule a Tweet, Instagram Post, and YouTube Post for each snippet.
+Schedule snippets as Tweets on Twitter for Business.

+Put snippets in snippet image template and schedule in Instagram app.

 Link to the long form text in all posts (monetization funnel).

 ## Promote

-Share Instagram story linking to Instagram post.
+Share Instagram story linking to Instagram posts.

 ## Make into Video